 - bread (A french roll/baguette is more traditional, but you can definitely do a seedy sandwich bread, too.)

 - pulled chicken (Store-bought rotisserie chicken saves time, or you can make your own pulled chicken.
+Here’s how to carve a whole chicken and shred it.
 You can even cook frozen chicken breasts in an Instant Pot – it’s super easy!)

 - cucumbers (Sliced cucumbers add a refreshing, crunchy bite to the sandwich.)